 Milwaukee Wind Turbine Marks Three-Year Anniversary

-February 27, 2015 marked the third anniversary of energy generation at the Port of Milwaukee’s wind turbine.
+February 27, 2016 marks the fourth anniversary of energy generation at the Port of Milwaukee’s wind turbine.
 Not only is the wind turbine an important symbol of Milwaukee's clean energy future, it is paying annual dividends on the tax payers’ investment.
 In fact, the turbine has far exceeded our initial estimates in clean energy production and savings to the City!
 Since many of the components and all of the installation services were sourced from Wisconsin firms, the wind turbine also demonstrates that every dollar we invest in renewable energy in Wisconsin, is a dollar invested in a job for a Wisconsinite.